eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 the ones mentioned in requirement 1 above, as well as any timestamps, as soon as they are no longer needed.
-The Relying Party Instance SHALL NOT communicate these values to the Relying Party or to any other party in the EUDI Wallet ecosystem.
+The Relying Party Instance SHALL NOT communicate these values to the Relying Party or to any other party inside or outside the EUDI Wallet ecosystem.

 #### 6.1.3 Requirements to be added (likely) to Topic 7